 Parents were also considered in the making of Skoolbo as one of the features that set this app apart is that parents also have access to their child’s account.
-They too, can monitor and track their child’s learning.
-Sharing student accounts with parents allows parents to play a more active role in their child’s education and opens a line of communication between home and school.
+They too can monitor and track their child’s learning.
+Sharing student accounts with parents allow parents to play a more active role in their child’s education and open a line of communication between home and school.

 Children love this app.
 I created accounts for all of my third-grade students.
 Hesitantly, I created accounts for my kindergarten students too.
 I knew teaching them to log in to an account of any type would be a task worthy of a Nobel Prize.
 I am happy to say I was wrong.
 Skoolbo has created a unique password system.
 Instead of typing, a passWORD children choose a color block and an image of an animal.
 There are enough color and animal blocks to create a large variety of password combinations.
 The ease of this system reduces login error frustrations for adults and children alike.
 Once logged in, the colorful, friendly graphics instantly engaged my students but the friendly competition and the game-based format embedded throughout the program maintained their interest.
 Children can choose to play against other classmates, the “computer”, or other children from around the world.
 My students loved matching wits and competing.
 A few of them become frustrated during game-play but (they wanted to win EVERY time) they soon joined back in after watching their friends having fun.

 Skoolbo is an all-encompassing educational tool for students, teachers, and parents.
 TWA highly recommends this program due to its ease of use, quality content, and engaging nature--a rare find.